jbt/docker/README.md

 ## Important note

 All files must be inside the input directory (specified by `-i`) or one of its descendant subdirectories.
-If they're not then it'll just get horribly confused and get into an infinite loop.
-Which isn't nice.
+If they're not then various file paths in the output won't work properly and the file will probably get generated in the wrong place.
+Still, it's better than what it used to do, which was to get stuck in an infinite loop.